Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 Capturing multi-view image datasets are relatively simple, all you need is a camera to capture videos/images and a structure from motion (SfM) framework to extract the camera poses for each image.
 However, capturing concentric views, which is ideal for 3D reconstruction models, can be troublesome with a camera.
-Furthermore, utilising SfM software produces camera poses with arbritrary values, which may not be ideal if the scene needs to be reconstructed in known units.
+Furthermore, utilising SfM software produces camera poses with arbitrary values, which may not be ideal if the scene needs to be reconstructed in known units.

 This repo offers a set of scripts that can utilise any ROS supported robot, with an associated MoveIt package and attached physical camera, to capture concentric views around an object.
 At the end of image capturing, a generated transform/COLMAP files ready for use in 3D reconstruction software.
 We experimented utilising our dataset on Neural Radiance Fields (NeRF) and 3D Gaussian Splatting (3DGS) models, which can be installed using [NeRFStudio](https://docs.nerf.studio/).